 The "Attack" action's current target requirements are made against three different target classes.
 Two of the target classes, "individual cities" and "unit stacks", are supported as action enabler target kinds.
 The last class, "any or, if the unreachableprotects server setting is enabled, all untransported units", has no current support in the action enabler system.

-#2 Updated by Sveinung Kvilhaugsvik about 2 years ago
+#2 Updated by Sveinung Kvilhaugsvik over 4 years ago

 - File 0001-Make-the-Attack-action-unit-stack-targeted.patch 0001-Make-the-Attack-action-unit-stack-targeted.patch added